 Purchase the required carbon brush for your brand & model of dryer.
-We carry some spare parts as stock items - such as the Vortex Carbon Brush - and can usually order parts in for you if you bought your dryer from us.
-The Shernbao brand of dryer also fits the Vortex Carbon brush (it's a generic part used by multiple appliances).
+AllGroom carries some spare parts as stock items such as the Vortex Carbon Brush and the Shernbao Carbon Brush.

-You can change the brushes, or have them changed by your local appliance repairer or electrician (we recommend a professional do the job for you), or our repairer can change them for you for a repair fee if you prefer to send your dryer to us.
+AllGroom certified repairer can change them for you for a repair fee (carbon brushes + $70) if you prefer to send your dryer to us.
 Always contact us before ordering a repair and we'll get that organised for you.